jfraymond/phitigra/README.md

 ## How to try it?

-### On binder
+### On mybinder

 (Runs online, nothing to install.)
-Clicking [here](https://mybinder.org/v2/gh/jfraymond/phitigra/master?filepath=demo.ipynb) will open the demo notebook on binder in a new tab.
-Note that this uses the development version of phitigra, which may differ from the one in the `master` branch.
+Clicking [here](https://mybinder.org/v2/gh/jfraymond/phitigra/master?filepath=demo.ipynb) will open the demo notebook on mybinder in a new tab.
+Note that this uses the _stable_ version of phitigra (that from the `master` branch), which may differ from the one in the `develop` branch.
 **Note:** for some unknown reason the above link stopped working.

 ### From a standalone SageMath installation